 Ironically enough – and what Dan came to find out—a small level of intimacy and connection with your fans can be slightly lost while you’re on the decks—even though you’re only ten feet away from the crowd.

 Because in those 60 – 75 minutes, you're the DJ first and a producer second.
 And sadly, it can’t even begin to emulate the 10 + hours a day you spent sitting in a studio, staring at the computer screen, designing waveforms and manipulating sound, creating an entire song from nothing.
-It doesn’t represent the blood, sweat, and many tears, and the endless trials and errors, and constant, never-ending fight with the lurking shadow of doubt.
+It doesn’t represent the blood, sweat, many tears, and the endless trials and errors.
+There is the constant, never-ending fight with the lurking shadow of doubt.
 Instead, both the ignorant millennials and non-millennials (do I need to mention what my dad thinks about all this again?) interpret you as someone who is praised for turning knobs left and right, dropping other people’s songs, and pushing a simple play button.
 Not everyone truly understands what it takes to be a talented producer or a talented DJ.
-However, there is more than meets the drunken eye, especially if you produce yourself, know a friend who produces (and perhaps disappeared off the face of the earth for his/her musical endeavors), or have a much more open mind than the standard average Joe.
+However, there is more than meets the drunken eye, especially if you produce yourself, know a friend who produces, or have a much more open mind than the standard average Joe.
 (Average Joe, have you learned to DJ yet?)